charliecalvert/JsObjects/JavaScript/React/ReactRouterDomFetch/README.md

 ## Overview

-To create this app, I used a custom tool called **elf-express** which I installed like this:
+To create this app, I used a custom tool called **elf-express** which should be installed automatically as part of Pristine Lubuntu.
+If that is not the case, it can be installed like this:

         npm i -g elf-express-generator

+The app should end up in **~/npm/bin**.

-So create a directory called ~/Source or whathaveyou.
+Create a directory called ~/Source or whathaveyou.
 Navigate into it.
-Then issue this command:
+Then issue these commands:

         elf-express test
         cd test
         npm i
         npm start

-If you don't have elf-express then:

-        npm i -g elf-express-generator

 ## Node Server